-Primary Applicant Contact Details Please take care to review and complete your personal details accurately.
-Errors in this section can cause difficulties in the processing of your application.
-You can update your personal details by checking 'my account' and selecting the link to 'my contact details' and 'my organisation' and ensuring the relevant details are up to date.
-Employing Organisation Please be aware that it is your Please use the search bar to find your home institution and add the organisation to your application.
+Please use the search bar to find your home institution and add the organisation to your application.
 If your organisation is not available, then it may not be registered in our system.
+This will likely be the case if the home institution is based outside the UK.
 Before requesting the addition of a new organisation, please check that it is not affiliated with any organisation that is already registered.
+If it needs to be added, please email us at internationalchallenges@thebritishacademy.ac.uk as soon as possible.
+Any organisation being added must be approved as eligible by the British Academy no later than 2 weeks before the deadline of this call (27 March).
+This means that they will need to be in touch with the Academy well before this date in order for the approval process to have been undertaken.

-If it needs to be added, please email us at internationalchallenges@thebritishacademy.ac.uk . responsibility to ensure that you complete your application in time for your UK host institution to process it and provide their approval by the closing date.
-All applications must be approved by the UK host organisation authorities e.g. research grants office, finance department, etc. The approving department will receive email notification once you have completed your application and submitted it.
+All applications must be approved by the host organisation authorities e.g. research grants office, finance department, etc. The approving department will receive email notification once you have completed your application and submitted it.
 They will be asked to provide approval and then submit the application to the British Academy.
-It is strongly recommended that the applicant maintains an open dialogue with the approving department at the UK host institution as the British Academy cannot be held responsible for emails being caught in spam filters or not being received.
+It is strongly recommended that the applicant maintains an open dialogue with the approving department at the host institution as the British Academy cannot be held responsible for emails being caught in spam filters or not being received.
 It is recommended that you allow at least five working days for this process.
-Once the UK host institution has checked your application, they will contact you if any changes are required; please note that if changes need to be made, these will have to be done before the 1 November deadline as they cannot be done afterwards.
+Once the host institution has checked your application, they will contact you if any changes are required; please note that if changes need to be made, these will have to be done before the 10 April deadline as they cannot be done afterwards.